 Why it works: Transparent about the affiliate relationship (builds trust, not breaks it).
 Focuses on benefits, not features.
 Gives permission to say no. The “reply to this email” line makes it feel personal, not automated.

 Disclosure is not a weakness — it is a strength.
 When you tell your subscriber “this is an affiliate link and I earn a commission,” you are being more honest than 90% of marketers.
-That honesty is what makes your recommendation credible.
-Compare this to the approach of hiding affiliate links or pretending there is no financial incentive — your audience is smarter than that.

-Email 6: The Objection Email (Day 9)
+What Should You Know About Email 6: The Objection Email (Day 9)?

 Handle the Reasons They Have Not Clicked